 We offer competitive support packages through the Georgia Tech Graduate Teaching and Research Assistantships for select students.
 Please, consult the rest of the site for additional information.

-Newly admitted Ph.D students start their program in the Fall semester of each academic year.
-The application deadline for the Ph.D in Economics program is February 1st for the admission in the Fall semester.
+Newly admitted Ph.D. students start their program in the Fall semester of each academic year.
+The application deadline for the Ph.D. in Economics program is Feb.
+1 for admission in the Fall semester.

 To be considered, applications must be completed with all supplemental materials submitted to the Georgia Tech Office of Graduate Studies by the posted deadline.
-Please contact Dr. Olga Shemyakina for more information on our Ph.D program.
+Please contact Olga Shemyakina for more information on our Ph.D. program.

 1STEM certification also benefits international students who can, upon graduation, apply for a STEM Optional Practical Training (OPT) visa extension that allows them to work in the United States for up to 29 months rather than one year.